Multicoloured Angel

 and from food, man…”

-– Taittirīya UpaniṣhadIn this painting the big brush strokes of Acrylic in shades of inky dark blue and chalky white sweep across the canvas, creating a beautiful piece of artwork in Kloska’s series of the five elements.
+– Taittirīya UpaniṣhadIn this painting the big brush strokes of Acrylic in shades of blue, brown, yellow and green sweep across the canvas like the wind, creating a beautiful piece of artwork in Kloska’s series of the five elements.

 Artist: Ovidiu Kloska, Original Media: Acrylic on Canvas